Mobility for the Elderly: Scooter Options That Can Improve Your Life

 For the elderly, scooter amenities like comfy seats and powerful motors can mean a whole new level of freedom and independence around the house, throughout the neighborhood, and beyond.
 In fact, mobility scooters are allowed in shops, on buses, and anywhere else that pedestrians are permitted.
 Some models are even suitable for air travel.

 That's why more and more adults are realizing the benefits of using motorized scooters.
-At the start of this century, only 142,000 Americans over age 65 used electric scooters to help them get around; about a decade later, that number had grown to 815,000.1,2 In total, roughly two percent of U.S. seniors use mobility scooters.2
+At the start of this century, only 142,000 Americans over age 65 used electric scooters to help them get around, according to the National Institute on Disability and Rehabilitation Research.
+About a decade later, that number had grown to 815,000, according to a study in the Journal of the American Geriatrics Society.
+The study says that, in total, roughly two percent of U.S. seniors use mobility scooters.

 Below, you'll discover the different types of scooters you can choose and what factors you should think about when doing so.
 You'll also learn what you can expect to pay for a scooter and how you may be able to get the government to cover some of the cost.
 And you'll get details about 14 of the best scooter models that are worth considering.